spacetelescope/jwst/docs/jwst/outlier_detection/outlier_detection.rst

   - Resampled images will be written out to disk if the ``save_intermediate_results`` parameter is set to `True`
-  - **If resampling is turned off** with the use of the ``resample_data`` parameter, a copy of the input (as a ModelContainer) will be used for subsequent processing.
+  - **If resampling is turned off** with the use of the ``resample_data`` parameter, a copy of the unrectified input images (as a ModelContainer) will be used for subsequent processing.

 * Create a median image from all grouped observation mosaics.